 Once a parent notices a nosebleed and it is determined to be an anterior bleed, Boys Town Ear, Nose & Throat Institute recommends the following:

 Remember to not stuff tissues or cotton balls into the nose to stop the bleeding.
-This could cause the blood to run down the back of the throat or could cause the object to become lodged in the nose.
+This could cause the blood to run down the back of the throat or the object could become lodged in the nose.

-Even when taking proper precaution, children can still get the occasional nosebleed.
+Even when taking proper precautions, children can still get the occasional nosebleed.
 Boys Town Ear, Nose & Throat Institute has the following recommendations to prevent nosebleeds:

 If your child’s nose bleeds several times a week, contact your physician.
 A physician can examine your child’s nose to determine the severity of the situation and provide alternative options to manage the bleeds.
 If your child’s nose is bleeding due to a blunt trauma accident directly to the nose, seek medical attention immediately.